sakshi123456sakshi/video-game-sales/README.md

 This dashboard provides an interactive, visual, and data-driven analysis of global video game sales, helping uncover key industry trends.

 **🎯 Overview Tab**
-(Unicode U+25CB) Displays total games, total sales, and median sales by region.
+○ Displays total games, total sales, and median sales by region.
 Highlights Top 10 games and publishers based on total global sales.
 Insight: Shows how specific publishers and genres dominate the global market, revealing historical and modern bestsellers.